ScarsFun/test/_posts/qt_creator.md

 ![Qt-Creator running LittlevGL demo in PC simulator](/assetsqQt_creator/QT_littlevgl.PNG)

 Qt-Creator is available also for Linux and MACOS.
 Adapting LittlevGL PC Simulator project on these OS should be simple.
+The complete project is available at this Github link: